Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Render-Pipeline-Debug-Window.md

 ## Camera panels

-In the **Render Pipeline Debugger** window , each active Camera in the Scene has its own debug window.
+In the **Rendering Debugger**, each active Camera in the Scene has its own debug window.
 Use the Camera's debug window to temporarily change that Camera's [Frame Settings](Frame-Settings.md) without altering the Camera data in the Scene.
 The Camera window helps you to understand why a specific feature does not work correctly.
 You can access all of the information that HDRP uses the render the Camera you select.

 **Note**: The Camera debug window is only available for Cameras, not Reflection Probes.